Neural Causal Graph Collaborative Filtering: Variational Inference for NCGCF

 By performing layer aggregation, we capture higher-order connectivities of node pairs across different graph learning layers.
-Finally, our semi-implicit generative model outputs $\mathbf{h}_u$ and $\mathbf{h}_v$ from Eq.~\eqref{eq:hidden semi} as the semi-implicit posteriors of users and items for the latter variational encoders.
+Finally, our semi-implicit generative model outputs $\mathbf{h}_u$ and $\mathbf{h}_v$ as hidden factors of users and items.

-\subsubsection{User and Item Encoder}
+\subsubsection{\textbf{User and Item Encoder}}